This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 To learn more about configuring backup verification scripts, see this article.

-To learn more about configuring this report, see this article.
+To learn more about configuring Alert, Warning, and Log Digest emails, see this article.

-Ensures that while Recovery Point File Restores and VMDK/VHD exports are mounted on the SIRIS that they are not accessible to anyone else on the local network.
-The dropdown box lists available users that can be set to have access credentials for the share when data is being mounted on the SIRIS.
-Users are added through the Local Users/Contact page of the SIRIS Web Console.
+Ensures that file restores and VMDK/VHD exports which are mounted on the Datto appliance are not accessible to anyone else on the local network.
+The dropdown box lists available users that can be given access to the appliance's SMB shares to access restore data.
+Users are added through the Local Users page of the appliance UI.

 This feature allows you to exclude specific VSS writers from being used by the Datto appliance during the agent's backup.
 See this article for more information about excluding VSS writers.